Digoxin is a medicine used to treat heart failure and rhythm problems. Digoxin toxicity (DT) is an overdose of this medicine.

 |Copyright © Nucleus Medical Media, Inc.|

-- Accidental overdose—may occur with children or with impaired adults
+- Accidental overdose—may happen in children or with impaired adults

 - Intentional overdose, such as a suicide attempt